 Customers want to choose how they pay for services.
-Although cash is still responsible for over 75% of transactions according to the McKinsey Global Payments Report, this number is going to fall as efficient and secure electronic options become more accessible.
+In the US, more than half of transactions under $10 are made with cash, according to the U.S. Federal Reserve, but this number is going to fall as efficient and secure electronic options become more accessible.
 Here are some of the electronic payment technologies we expect to grow in popularity:

 - Mobile wallets.
-Mobile wallets like AliPay, WeChat Pay, and PayPal use RFID, GPS tracking, QR codes, barcodes and near-field communication through mobile devices to provide secure, reliable money transfers.
-Already very popular across Asia-Pacific, where two thirds of the world’s mobile wallet usage takes place, according to yStats.com, mobile wallets are also gaining ground in Europe and the Americas.
+Mobile wallets like AliPay, Venmo, and ApplePay use RFID, GPS tracking, QR codes, barcodes, and near-field communication through mobile devices to provide secure, reliable money transfers.
+Already very popular across Asia-Pacific, where there are over 3.4 billion users, according to Statista, mobile wallets have also been gaining ground in Europe and the Americas.
 When selecting a Payment Service Provider (PSP) for your forecourt business, make sure to pick one that supports mobile wallet payments.

 - Connected cars.
+Connected car technologies are continuing to show up on the market, helping consumers decide where and when to buy fuel.
+The automotive division of OPIS parent company HIS Markit predicts that all new vehicles in the U.S. will be connected by the year 2025.
 Remote payment apps like Shell’s Fill Up & Go platform and Jaguar Land Rover’s connected car technology make payments so efficient that customers don’t even have to leave their vehicle.
 Drivers can now pull up to the station, link the app to their touchscreen dashboards to input their order, and let an attendant fill the tank to these specifications.

 2. Data-fueled promotions

 Discounts and special offers are a classic sales strategy.
 While this remains a great way to boost traffic, sales, and brand awareness, technology is empowering businesses with new, advanced ways to create and measure campaigns.